luickk/ZigKernel/README.md

 # ZigKernel for aarch64
-Very basic kernel written in Zig
+Very basic aarch64 kernel written in Zig.